 Charged with Violating New York Rape Laws?
 Get Legal Help

 Rape is an extreme violation of another individual, and is thus charged as a serious felony with the likelihood of prison time upon conviction.
-If you have been charged with rape, or any other sex crime, it's in your best interest to get in touch with a skilled sex crime lawyer in New York who can explain how the state's rape laws apply to your case and help you defend against the charges.
+If you've been charged with rape, or any other sex crime, it's in your best interest to get in touch with a skilled sex crime lawyer in New York who can explain how the state's rape laws apply to your case and help you defend against the charges.